ilhan-mstf/puppeteer-investigation/README.md

 - https://www.lambdatest.com/blog/why-selenium-automation-testing-in-production-is-pivotal-for-your-next-release/

 ## Acknowledgements
-Thanks to xxx for sharing their valuable ideas and checking draft version of this blog post.
+Thanks to Kris Barnhoorn and Manon Erb for sharing their valuable ideas and checking draft version of this blog post.

 -- Mustafa İlhan, 2020, İzmir